just1689/just-safe/README.md

 - Trustless.
 Deploy to the cloud without having to trust your cloud provider.
 - Secure.
 Use sound encryption libraries and techniques.
 Welcome critique.
-- Unopinionated about where you hosting.
+- Unopinionated about where the application is hosted.
 Local or cloud.
 - Extensible through an API.